apache/activemq-website/src/components/classic/documentation/jmstemplate-gotchas.md

 > User Story
 >
-> We had a bug once in ActiveMQ Classic where if you created 65535 MessageProducer instances within the space of a few seconds, we'd get an exception thrown in the broker.
+> We had a bug once in ActiveMQ where if you created 65535 MessageProducer instances within the space of a few seconds, we'd get an exception thrown in the broker.
 Its a kinda silly thing to do, to create that many producers in a small space of time (one for each message to be sent) - JMS is designed for resources like producers and consumers to be created up front and reused across many message exchanges.
 The bug was highlighted by a user using JmsTemplate without a JMS pool underneath.
 Well at least it helped find our bug which I'm glad to say is now fixed, but it didn't help their performance too much.

 You should only use JmsTemplate with a pooled JMS provider.
 In J2EE 1.4 or later that typically means a JCA based JMS ConnectionFactory.
 If you are in an EJB then make sure you use your J2EE containers ConnectionFactory, never a plain-old-connection factory.
 If you are not inside an EJB Then you should use our [PooledConnectionFactory](http://activemq.apache.org/maven/activemq-core/apidocs/org/apache/activemq/pool/PooledConnectionFactory.html), then things will be nicely pooled.
 If you need to take part in XA transactions then look into our spring based [JCA Container](jca-container).